onaio/help/faqs/_posts/2016-03-30-what-are-xls-reports.md

 A.  `</jx:forEach items= "${data}" var=”airport”>`is called the opening tag.
 In your XLS Report Template, replace "airport" with a name that is relevant to your dataset.

 After naming the dataset in the opening tag, you then order the dataset based on parameters collected in the form.
-In the example above, we have ordered the “airport” dataset based on region, municipality, code, name, type, scheduled service and elevation parameters, which correspond to specific data fields in the form.
+In the example above, we have ordered the “airport” dataset based on region, municipality, ident, name, type, scheduled service and elevation parameters, which correspond to specific data fields in the form.

-B.  `${airport.iso_region}` tag searches for region from the airport dataset and puts it into the corresponding cell.
+B.  `${airport.iso_region}` tag searches for iso_region from the airport dataset and puts it into the corresponding cell.

 C.  `${airport.municipality}` tag searches for municipality from the airport dataset and puts it into the corresponding cell.